farah-moh/Stardust-Siege/README.md

 # Stardust Sieage Game 🚀
 ![Alt text](image-2.png)
 Our game is a 3D space shooter game.
 It contains 2 levels.
-## First level 🪨
+## First level 🌌
-Contains a player that controls a spaceship and has to shoot down the metoroids that are coming towards him.
+Contains a player that controls a spaceship and has to shoot down the asteroids coming towards him.
 ## Second level 🤖
-Contains a player that controls a spaceship and has to shoot down the enemy spaceships that fires metoroids towards him.
+Contains a player that controls a spaceship and has to shoot down the boss spaceship that fires asteroids towards him.

 ## Controls 🎮
 - Move forward: W